Get Tech Tips

 #9.
 Select registers with enough throw to provide adequate air mixing.

-This helps with providing even room temperatures, prevents stratification, and reduces the number of registers needed per square foot.
+This helps provide even room temperatures, prevents stratification, and reduces the number of registers needed per square foot.

-We use a lot curved blade ceiling registers located close to an interior wall, pointed toward the exterior.
-In addition to good air mixing interior high wall or ceiling register placement also uses less materials when compared to an exterior location.
+We use many curved blade ceiling registers located close to an interior wall, pointed toward the exterior.
+In addition to good air mixing, interior high wall or ceiling register placement also uses fewer materials when compared to an exterior location.
 Simple, small duct systems cost less, leak less, and have less thermal transfer.

 #10.
-Test your duct system to verify design.
+Test your duct system to verify the design.